kaikue/Sacrifice/README.md

 - Character
 	- Attack
-		- attacking damage sources shouldn't hurt player
 		- power & knockback depends on sacrifices
 	- Health
-		- Player has 3 hearts, lose one for contacting enemy/spikes
-		- Lose all hearts- respawn at checkpoint
+		- Dying effects, respawn at checkpoint
-	- disable abilities based on sacrifices
-- Controller
-	- persistent
-	- keep track of sacrifices
+			- don't reload scene cause this messes with gem counts
 - Camera
-	- follow player on X axis only
-	- screen shake
+	- stop at level transitions
 - Enemies
 	- knockback on attacked
+	- destroy effects
+		- particles
+		- drop hearts sometimes
 	- behaviors
-		- skeleton- walk back and forth, turn around at edge of platform
+		- skeleton- turn around at edge of platform
-		- flying eye- fly towards player
-		- imp- walk towards player
-		- demon- run towards player
 		- ?- shoot towards player?
-- Collectible gems
-	- blink
-	- show how many you got
-- Collectible hearts
-	- blink
-	- drop from enemies
-	- heal you
+- Attackable walls?
+	- need to break to leave altar (to test attack)
 - Altar dialog
 	- disable attack
-	- fonts
 	- write it
 		- dependent on choices
 	- jump up to touch sacrifice zone, or just walk under it to ignore
+- Tutorial
+	- controls for keyboard/gamepad
 - Levels
 	- Title
 		- music: